-TLL sets you as a skilled pilot who must take on a tough mission - shooting out six discs representing enemy strongholds in build-up areas.
+DescriptionTLL sets you as a skilled pilot who must take on a tough mission - shooting out six discs representing enemy strongholds in built-up areas.
 This must be done by lowering your altitude as you approach each one, making it crucial to avoid trees and buildings which are closer to ground level.

-.
+The action is viewed from above using a pseudo-3D display, and scrolls vertically in a manner similar to SWIV.
 At the side of the screen your altitude and fuel level are displayed, as well as an all-important mini-map.
 You will frequently have to refuel, which is done by touching down on the carrier.
-You don't have direct control over the plane's speed, a fact which takes the game out of the realms of simulation somewhat.
+You don't have direct control over the plane's speed, a fact which takes the game out of the realm of simulation somewhat.

 - "T.L.L." -- Alternate title

 There are no reviews for this game.

 |Computer and Video Games (CVG)||ZX Spectrum||Aug, 1984||9 out of 10||90|

 |Eurogamer.net (UK)||ZX Spectrum||Oct 24, 2007||9 out of 10||90|

 |Personal Computer Games||ZX Spectrum||Sep, 1984||8 out of 10||80|

 |Pixel||ZX Spectrum||Jan, 1985||80|

 |Computer Gamer||Amstrad CPC||Feb, 1986||13 out of 20||65|